-VEGAN LENTIL LOAF THAT IS STURDY AND FLAVORFUL
+VEGAN LENTIL LOAF THAT DOESN’T FALL APART

 So, it hit me….cornbread is very sturdy and chewy and hearty.
 Duh, I’ll add cornmeal instead of oats or flour.
 The day before, my mom and I had been talking about her making my Magic Skillet Cornbread to bring to our Christmas gathering and a light bulb went off to try adding coarse cornmeal!

 OMG.
 It worked brilliantly.
 The cornmeal not only made the vegan barbecue lentil loaf hold it’s shape so much better, it gave it substantial heartiness and believe it or not, a meaty texture.
 It gets cooked very well within all the moist lentil-goodness, but gives it much more chew instead of oaty mushiness, haha!

 THE PERFECT BBQ SAUCE FOR A LENTIL LOAF